 In 2016, for example, the Fed projects the jobless rate will reach 5.4%, economic output will be growing at a rate near 3% and inflation will be just below 2%.
 That level of unemployment would be lower than the average over the past 50 years.

 Yet officials see the Fed's target short-term interest rate at just over 2% at the end of 2016, well below the 4% they consider appropriate for an economy running on all cylinders.

-• At 8:30 AM ET, Chicago Fed National Activity Index for January.
+• At 8:30 AM ET: Chicago Fed National Activity Index for February.
 This is a composite index of other data.

-From CNBC: Pre-Market Data and Bloomberg futures: S&P 500 are down 38 and DOW futures are down 318 (fair value).
+From CNBC: Pre-Market Data and Bloomberg futures: the S&P futures and DOW futures are mostly unchanged (fair value).

 Oil prices are mixed with WTI futures at $99.21 per barrel and Brent at $106.92 per barrel.